 Equity Ownership Requirements.
-CVR Partners has not established equity ownership requirements for its executive officers, and all long-term incentive or phantom awards, as applicable, are generally settled in cash.
+CVR Partners has not established equity ownership requirements for its executive officers, and all long-term incentive or phantom awards issued in connection with but not under the CVI LTIP or UAN LTIP, as applicable, are generally settled in cash.
 The Compensation Committee believes that cash-settled awards provide the executive officers with a more attractive compensation package and are less burdensome for the Partnership to administer than equity-settled awards.
 Additionally, equity-settled compensation in the form of Partnership common units or CVR Energy common stock would dilute the ownership interests of existing unit/stockholders.

 Hedging.
-We have a policy that prohibits our directors and named executive officers from engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of CVR Partners securities by selling securities of CVR Partners "short," and we recommend all employees follow this practice.
-We also strongly recommend that directors, named executive officers and employees, as well as persons residing in their households, not trade in exchange-traded or other third-party options, warrants, puts and calls or similar instruments on CVR Partners securities, hold securities of CVR Partners in margin accounts, or conduct "sales against the box" (i.e., selling of borrowed securities without ownership of sufficient shares to cover the sale).
+We have a policy that prohibits our directors and named executive officers from engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of CVR Partners securities by selling securities of CVR Partners "short", and we recommend all employees follow this practice.
+We also strongly recommend that directors, named executive officers and employees, as well as persons residing in their households, not trade in exchange-traded